James Haire: Work

 He was president-elect of the Uniting Church in Australia from 1997 to 2000, president of the Uniting Church in Australia from 2000 to 2003, and ex-president from 2003 to 2006.
 He was chairperson of the National Heads of Churches from 2000 to 2003.
-From 2005 to 2014 he served as minister-in-association of Canberra Central Parish of the Uniting Church (Wesley and St. Aidan's Churches), and since 2015 he has been minister-in-association of St Paul's, Armitage, and (since 2022) Calen Uniting Churches, Mackay, Queensland.
+From 2005 to 2014 he served as minister-in-association of the Canberra Central Parish of the Uniting Church (Wesley and St. Aidan's Churches), and from 2015 to 2024 he was minister-in-association of St Paul's, Armitage, and (from 2022 to 2024) Calen Uniting Churches, Mackay, Queensland.
 From 1994 to 2006 he was Chairperson of the international mission committee of the Uniting Church in Australia.

-From 2003 to 2013 he was executive director of the Australian Centre for Christianity and Culture within Charles Sturt University, of which he was also professor of theology from 2003 to 2015, and of which he has been emeritus professor since 2015.
-In addition, he continues as a research professor within the Australian Centre for Christianity and Culture, of which he was also a member of council from 2001 to 2013, and of which he became a centre ambassador in 2018.
-From 2005 to 2015 he was director of the Research Centre for Public and Contextual Theology (PACT) within Charles Sturt University, of which he continues to be a Professorial Research Fellow, and which since 2022 has been incorporated into the Centre for Religion, Ethics and Society (CRES) within the Australian Centre for Christianity and Culture, Charles Sturt University.
+From 2003 to 2013 he was executive director of the Australian Centre for Christianity and Culture within Charles Sturt University, of which he was also professor of theology from 2003 to 2015, and of which he has been emeritus professor of theology since 2015.
+In addition, until 2025 he continued as a research professor within the Australian Centre for Christianity and Culture, of which he was also a member of council from 2001 to 2013, and of which he became a centre ambassador in 2018.
+From 2005 to 2015 he was also director of the Research Centre for Public and Contextual Theology (PACT) within Charles Sturt University, of which he was also a Professorial Research Fellow, and which since 2022 has been incorporated into the Centre for Religion, Ethics and Society (CRES) within the Australian Centre for Christianity and Culture, Charles Sturt University.
 From 2008 to 2011 he was chair of the Global Network for Public Theology (GNPT).

 Haire served as president of the National Council of Churches in Australia (NCCA) from 2003 to 2006.

 He is a published book author (his work also translated into Dutch and Indonesian), and has had many academic articles and book chapters published internationally in English and Indonesian, with translations also into German, Indonesian and Korean.

 Two Festschrift volumes of essays in his honour have been presented to him by international groups of scholars.
 In 2012 a Festschrift, entitled in English: Gospel and Cultures: Friends or Foes?, was presented to him to mark the fortieth anniversary of his ordination.
 In 2016 a second Festschrift, entitled in English: James Haire: Halmaheran from Beyond, was presented to him to mark his seventieth birthday.